Naruto-Sasuke/DailyPaperReading/notes/overall.md

 ## Create Anime Characters with A.I.!
 Results are astonishing, yet method is nothing special.
 It just adopts a type of existing variant of GAN, and using a clean dataset.
 The approach of gathering the dataset deserving learning.

+## Real-time single image and video super-resolution using an efficient sub-pixel convolutional neural network. (sub-pixel CNN)
+It is quite interesting.
+As usual, a SR task inputs the LR image and outputs the HR image.
+Mention: the LR image has the same size as HR one.
+This paper proposes a sub-pixel conv which upscale the HR_little to HR.
+HR_little has the size of 1/r(r>1) size of HR.
+We just add the sub-pixel conv to the last of the model.

+This means the layer takes the input of H*W*(r\*r\*C) and outputs (r\*H)\*(r\*W)\*C.
+It periodically takes the pixel across the channel to construct the small path of r*r.